Category

 "The catchphrase for this summit was, 'No answers?
 Or are all answers valid?'

-Traditional education often involved teachers preparing or expecting the correct answers, then having students search for them through trial and error.
+Traditional education often involved teachers preparing or expecting the 'correct' answer, then having students search for it through trial and error.
 As a teacher myself, I used to teach that way.

 Reflecting on the four lessons from this summit, I believe several key elements emerged.